Introduction

 We embed YouTube and Vimeo videos into some of our websites.
 The operators of the respective plug-in are YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA and Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
 If you visit a site that contains an embedded video, a connection to the operator’s servers is established.
 In the process, the operator is notified which sites you visit.
 If you are logged into your YouTube or Vimeo account, the operator is able to attribute your surfing patterns to you personally.
 You can prevent this by logging out of your account in advance.
 If a video is played, the provider uses cookies in order to collect details of user behaviour.

 We use online forms from Paperform Pty Ltd, 64 Tabrett St, Banksia, NSW 2216 Australia.
-When you visit a site, a connection is made to a Paperform server, which tells Paperform your IP address and the site you visited.
+When you visit a site, a connection is made to a Paperform server, which informs Paperform your IP address and the site you visited.
 When you submit a form, Paperform also processes the information you enter on our behalf.
-For information about Paperform's privacy policy, please visit this link.
+For information about Paperform's privacy policy, please visit this link (https://paperform.co/privacy/).

 We store the personal information in identifiable form so long as it is needed for the specific purpose for which we collected it, which, in the case of contracts, is at least for the duration of the contractual relationship.
 We also store personal information if we have a legitimate interest in such storage, e.g., for purposes of documentation, preservation of evidence, to assert our own claims and to defend against third-party claims.
 We also store personal information throughout the required statutory retention period.

 You can also object to the processing of your data at any time, especially data processing related to direct marketing (e.g., by opting out of promotional e-mails).
-Pursuant to the laws applicable to you, you are also entitled to information, rectification, erasure, restriction of processing, and objection to our data processing; you are also entitled to receive a free, easily understandable record of the personal information that you have supplied to us.
+Pursuant to the laws applicable to you, you are also entitled to information, rectification, erasure, restriction of processing, and objection to our data processing; you are also entitled to receive an easily understandable record of the personal information that you have supplied to us.
 You are also entitled to revoke your consent, but the legality of the data processing performed previously will not be affected thereby.
 You may also file a complaint with the competent data protection authority (in Switzerland, the Federal Data Protection and Information Commissioner).
 If you wish to exercise your rights, you can contact us at the above-mentioned address.
-It is our duty to ensure that your personal information is accurate and up-to-date.
-We therefore ask you to keep us up to date on any changes in your personal information by contacting us at the above-mentioned address.
+We ask you to keep us up to date on any changes in your personal information by contacting us at the above-mentioned address.

 Generally speaking, you are under no obligation to disclose personal information to us unless you are in a contractual relationship with us that creates such an obligation.
 We must collect and process at least such personal information as is necessary or legally required to start and implement a contractual relationship and to perform the associated obligations.
 Otherwise, we would be unable to enter into the relevant contract or continue to perform it.
 In practice, it is also necessary to process log data and certain other data related to website usage.
 In the course of communications, as well, we must process at least the personal information that you give us or that we give you.